bjsi/incremental-everything/README.md

 - **Incremental Writing**: Write your essays and blog posts incrementally.
 - **Incremental Tasks**: Clear out your tasklist between flashcard reviews.
 - **Incremental Exercises**: Spread out textbook exercises over time.
 - Plugin support!
-Any plugin widget can easily integrate with Incremental Everything.
-See the guitar, mathematics and AI examples.
+Plugin widgets can easily integrate with Incremental Everything.

 ### Installation

 - Open the [RemNote plugin store](https://www.remnote.com/plugins), search for "Incremental Everything" and install the plugin.
 It works on all devices.

-### Usage
+### Usage Summary

 - Tag a Rem with the `Incremental` tag using the `/Incremental Everything` command to turn it into an incremental Rem.
 - Change an incremental Rem's priority using the `/Prioritize` command.